-6/17/2019 8:00 amA white hat hacker, or ethical hacker, uses penetration testing techniques to test an organization's IT security and to identify vulnerabilities.
-IT security staff then uses the results of such penetration tests to remediate vulnerabilities, strengthen security and lower an organization's risk factors.
+6/17/2019 8:00 amA white hat hacker, or ethical hacker, uses penetration testing techniques to test an organization's IT security and identify vulnerabilities.
+IT security staff then uses the results of such penetration tests to remediate vulnerabilities, strengthen security and lower the organization's risk factors.

 Penetration testing is never a casual undertaking.
 It involves lots of planning, which includes getting explicit permission from management to perform tests, and then running tests as safely as possible.
 These tests often involve the very same techniques that attackers use to breach a network for real.

-Background and Education Requirements
+Background and education requirements

 There are no standard education criteria for a white hat hacker – every organization can impose its own requirements on that position – but a bachelor's or master's degree in information security, computer science or even mathematics provides a strong foundation.

 For those who aren't college-bound, a military background, especially in intelligence, can help your resume get noticed by hiring managers.
 Military service is also a plus for employers who require or prefer to hire employees that already have a security clearance.

 Many white hat hacking and security-related IT certifications can help a candidate get a foot in the door, even without copious amounts of hands-on experience.